vesavvo/Python_Ohjelmistoteema/English/Project/02_Final_Project_Assignment.md

 # Final project assignment

-The goal of the final project work is to modify and complete the functional prototype you created during the preliminary project so that the outcome is **a web-based flight simulator game that uses a map service and an external data source**.
+The goal of the final project work is to modify and complete the functional prototype you created during the preliminary project so that the outcome is **a web-based flight simulator game**.

 ![Hot-air Balloon](img/640px-Hot_Air_Balloon_Launch_(Unsplash).jpg)